(You

 Feature Story

-many Gideon Bibles printed in China, as he wished
+have as many Gideon Bibles printed in China, as he

 Hong